Lightning Strikes (band): Reformation and first album

-In 2011, Maksudian decided to get back into music and began to assemble a new Lightning Strikes line-up including bassist Cat Tate, who had played on the band’s 1986 single, guitarist Rob Math, a member of Leatherwolf and Player, and Brazilian vocalist Nando Fernandes who came recommended by way of noted guitarist/producer Roy Z. Re-working some of the band’s old unreleased material and writing new songs, Maksudian started recording what would become the eponymous Lightning Strikes debut album, pulling in well known guests musicians, including keyboardist Derek Sherinian, vocalist Tony Martin, and vocalist Noah of Japanese visual kei artists Avanchick, to assist in the effort, with Roy Z mixing the album.
+In 2011, Maksudian decided to get back into music and began to assemble a new Lightning Strikes line-up including bassist Cat Tate, who had played on the band's 1986 single, guitarist Rob Math, a member of Leatherwolf and Player, and Brazilian vocalist Nando Fernandes who came recommended by way of noted guitarist/producer Roy Z. Re-working some of the band's old unreleased material and writing new songs, Maksudian started recording what would become the eponymous Lightning Strikes debut album, pulling in well known guests musicians, including keyboardist Derek Sherinian, vocalist Tony Martin, and vocalist Noah of Japanese visual kei artists Avanchick, to assist in the effort, with Roy Z mixing the album.

 In September 2016 it was announced that Lightning Strikes had signed a worldwide record deal with German label Pure Legend Records.
-Issued on November 18, 2016, the album’s release was accompanied by a promotional video for the song "Death Valley", featuring Tony Martin.
+Issued on November 18, 2016, the album's release was accompanied by a promotional video for the song "Death Valley", featuring Tony Martin.
 A second video for the band's cover of the Deep Purple classic "Our Lady" followed in conjunction with the album's wider North American release in January 2017.
 Lightning Strikes enjoyed its biggest success in Japan where the album entered the Burrn! magazine Import Charts and stayed there for 3 months peaking at Nr.
 6.

 A limited edition vinyl version of Lightning Strikes, including both cuts from the band's 1986 single as bonus tracks, was released in November 2017, along with a video for the song "Can't Cross the Rainbow".

+Second album 'The King Is Victorious'

+In March 2025, Lightning Strikes announced that they were in the process of recording a new album, titled The King Is Victorious, with a multi-national core line-up of Maksudian, Japanese guitarist, Norifumi Shima, American bassist, Barry Sparks, and Argentinian vocalist, Mariano Gardella, as well as returning guest keyboardist, Derek Sherinian.
+It was also revealed that the album's title track was set to feature the 45-piece Moscow Symphony Orchestra as well as guest spots from guitarists Roy Z, Rowan Robertson, Rob Math, Dario Mollo, Mark Zavon, and Takehiko ‘Shake’ Kogure, and keyboardist Michael T. Ross.
+Z's contribution was later dropped and former Dio member, Craig Goldy, added instead.